 Trees & Development

 Urban Forests play a major role in supporting the environment through habitat creation and preservation, climate resilience, slope stabilization, and many others.
-To get involved in shaping our Sustainable Urban Forest Strategy click here.
+To learn more about the Sustainable Urban Forest Strategy and read the updated 2024 strategy click here.

 The City of Kelowna is committed to a context-sensitive tree strategy for development that includes four distinct areas that range between tree protection and restoration objectives: Permanent Growth Boundary (PGB), Hillside Areas, Environmentally Sensitive Areas, and Core Area.
 We place the most emphasis on protecting forests and large swaths of land beyond the PGB, with the highest consideration for tree preservation and protection.
 In contrast, within the Core Area where the need for housing and economic growth are key priorities, the emphasis shifts to restoration and new tree planting as part of urban development proposals.